 Choosing the right place to stay on Kauai really depends on what you’re looking for.

-If you want save money on your accommodations and groceries by staying at an Airbnb, check out these top-rated cheap Airbnbs on Kauai.
+If you want save money on your accommodations and groceries by staying at a vacation rental, check out these top-rated cheap places to stay on Kauai.
 Cheap is relative, of course.

 Where to Stay on the East Shore of Kauai

 The East Shore tends to draw a lot of families and budget travelers.
 There are a bunch of great condo options with full kitchens.
 And it’s really easy to drive up North or South depending on your itinerary and the weather.
 There are tons of places to stay in Lihue and Kapa’a.

 - Moderate: Sheraton Kauai Coconut Beach Resort